Adetutu777/lens-blog/README.md

-### A Blog Dapp integrated with lens protocol[Lens Protocol](https://www.lens.dev/),It is deployed on Mumbai testnet.
+### A Blog Dapp integrated with lens protocol [Lens Protocol](https://www.lens.dev/), It is deployed on Mumbai testnet.
 To create an account please ensure you have a matic testnet token to complete transaction

 - Link: https://storybite.netlify.app/